texhex/CmsMsg/README.md

 # CmsMsg

-And example for using PowerShell CmsMessage cmdlets
+An example for using PowerShell CmsMessage cmdlets

 ## About